|home | our members | how to join | club events | clothing | sales & wants | useful info | spyder section | facebook|

 click on any image below to enlarge

-I had continued to develop the www.speedsters.com website as as a sanity preserving hobby, and as I continued to add dozens and dozens of pages of content on Speedster history and development, the site became regarded the ideal place to sell Speedsters because of the high traffic it generated.
-At the same time I built a completely separate site for the Speedsters and Spyders Club, which I also maintained.
+I had continued to develop the www.speedsters.com website as as a sanity preserving hobby, and as I continued to add dozens and dozens of pages of content on Speedster history and development, the site became regarded as the ideal place to sell Speedsters because of the high traffic it generated.
+At the same time I built a completely separate site for the Speedsters and Spyders Club, which I still maintain.

 I had almost given up hope of ever owning a Speedster when at the end of 2014 I received an enquiry from someone based in South Wales wanting to advertise a Speedster for sale on my site.
 I thought I recognised some of the specs, made some further enquiries and arranged to go down to see the car.
 It was the project I had started in the 1990s, the car had done a huge mileage, had several owners, new engine(s) and many of the original bits were missing - but when I sat in it it, I had to have it - and drove it back from Wales. (see full article from Speedsters magazine)

-It may take me some time to get the car to the level of specification and condition that I am aiming for, but whatever state the car is in when the Summer finally comes, I hope to get to as many events as possible during 2017 and to meet some old Club Member friends as well as new Speedster enthusiasts.
+It may take me some time to get the car to the level of specification and condition that I am aiming for, but whatever state the car is in when the Spring comes, I hope to get to as many events as possible and to meet some old Club Member friends as well as new Speedster enthusiasts.